Florida law authorizes local governments to impose several types of

 In addition to any other tourist development tax imposed, a county

-transient rental transactions.
-The revenues are used to pay the debt
+for transient rental transactions.
+The revenues are used to pay

-service on bonds issued to finance professional sports franchise
+the debt service on bonds issued to finance professional sports

-convention centers.
-These funds can also be used to promote Florida
+facilities, and convention centers.
+These funds can also be used

 The provisions in Section 125.0104(4)(a)-(d), F.S., regarding the

-prohibits any county authorized to levy a convention development tax
+that prohibits any county authorized to levy a convention

 Reference: Section 125.0104(3)(l), F.S.